 It takes a few years for the infestation to ramp up and there are some precursors available to the trained eye.
 Watch for the cocoons of fine white filament they weave in late July.
 This is the “tent” that gives them their name.
 Then watch for the moths in early August.
 They are about thumbnail size, very light brown, and congregate densely near lights or on windows at night.
 These moths deposit egg masses high (this is why aerial spraying is necessary) on thin branches of poplar and oak trees in late August.
 These masses are small (about one-half inch diameter) black shiny ball shapes encircling the twigs.
 Dr. Kearby uses a rule of thumb that says that nineteen or more such masses on a nine inch diameter poplar tree predicts a major breakout the following spring.
 Finding such masses should dictate a call to him.

 GENERAL ACCOMPLISHMENTS OF BOLROA/BOLPF

 A brief scan of our ongoing projects (see Current Board and Committees) gives further insight into the benefits BOLROA/BOLPF brings to Black Oak Lake.
 We combat Invasive Species such as Eurasian Watermilfoil with a multi-pronged approach as we inspect boats, monitor the shoreline, and commission annual professional surveys.
 We participate in the DNR’s Citizen Lake Monitor System which entails taking water samples at several times of the year and sending them to DNR analysis labs in Madison to watch for any destructive trends in our water chemistry.
 We have established a 501 © 3 foundation for lake protection (see Preservation Foundation).
 We have secured DNR “Lake Planning” grants totaling $70,000 (so far) to support professional study and monitoring of the lake and its environs.
-As of early 2020, these various endeavors have secured a total of over $100,000 in state grant money.
+As of summer, 2021, these various endeavors have secured a total of over $100,000 in state grant money.

 We even have our own theme song!